This page will give you information about a turbinectomy. If you have any questions, you should ask your GP or other relevant health professional.

 You should get relief from a blocked nose.

 Are there any alternatives to surgery?

-Your doctor may be able to give you steroid nasal sprays, decongestants or antihistamines to improve your symptoms of a blocked nose.
+If your turbinates are enlarged because of rhinitis, your doctor may be able to give you steroid nasal sprays, decongestants or antihistamines to improve your symptoms of a blocked nose.

 Surgery is recommended only if medication has not worked.